conan-io/docs/systems_cross_building.rst

 Systems and cross building
 ==========================

-This section explains how to approach a cross building scenario with Conan and how the use the Windows subsystems (Cygwin, MSYS2).
+This section explains how to approach a cross building scenario with Conan and how to use the Windows subsystems (Cygwin, MSYS2).

 .. todo::